 Under Proposition 22 (“Prop 22”) in California, you can continue to enjoy the flexibility and independence of your Roadie side hustle, with more peace of mind.

-Proposition 22 became effective in California on December 16, 2020.
-With the passage of this historic legislation, eligible Roadies across the state now enjoy higher earnings, civil rights protections, injury protection, and access to stipends to pay for healthcare.
+Prop 22 became effective in California on December 16, 2020.
+With the passage of this historic legislation, eligible drivers using Roadie across the state now enjoy higher earnings, civil rights protections, injury protection, and access to healthcare stipends.

-If you’re a Roadie driver in California, you will now be:
+If you’re a Roadie Driver in California, you are now:

-- Eligible for a stipend to help cover the cost of healthcare at the end of each calendar quarter in which you qualify for benefits.
+- Eligible for a healthcare stipend at the end of each calendar quarter in which you qualify for benefits.
 You can read more about these eligibility requirements below.